 5 Low-Waste Outdoor Activities

-As the national lockdown is set to last beyond the February break, you might be wondering how you can keep the kids occupied while they're taking a breather from remote learning.
-Although you might be limited with the places you can go, you can still have some great fun in your local area.
-So why not use this time to introduce your children to the importance of the environment and how we can protect it?
-While we all spent more time indoors over the last year, nature has started to repair itself.
-As a result, we've all become a little more focused on the health of our planet.
+As we reach the time of year when the cold weather and dark evenings seem never-ending, you might be wondering how you can spend time outdoors with your children.
+Why not use this time to introduce them to the importance of the environment and how we can protect it?
 With a few low-waste outdoor activities, you can get your family out of the house, all while helping out the environment.
-Below, I'll be going through some eco-friendly activities everyone will enjoy this winter.
+Below, we'll go through some eco-friendly activities everyone will enjoy this winter.

 Explore new walking routes

-While we're limited to our local areas, now is a great time to explore places within it that you might never have been before.
+Now is a great time to explore places within your local area that you might never have been before.
 Wrap the kids up warm and go for a walk around your neighbourhood.
 You might discover a few new routes you'd like to try out.
 Remember to keep an eye out for any wildlife.
 You may spot a few local birds or squirrels on your travels.
 Then, once you get home, you can research how you can help protect them.

 Plan a scavenger hunt